 Do you want to learn from a filmmaker who has a track record of three ultra low-budget feature films that have all been released in the cinema?

 This course is aimed at directors who want to make a micro-budget feature and get it shown in the cinema.

 This course concentrates on the most important things that need to be in place before going out to shoot your film: from getting the script right, to dealing with agents to deciding on a look, from the basics of knowing where to put the camera, through to working with a composer, and getting the film out into the world in front of audiences.

-To get the most out of this course, please bring along an idea or project you are working on to develop and share during the course.
+To participate in this course, please bring along an idea or project you are working on to develop and share during the course.

 This course is led by Col Spector, an award-winning documentary and feature film director whose credits include 'Honeymooner' (launched at the Edinburgh Film Festival) and 'Someone Else', the Variety Critics Choice at Karlovy Vary International Film Festival, widely released in the UK and USA through IFC Films and the Sundance Channel.
 He wrote and directed the comedy short, 'New Year's Eve' (starring Stephen Mangan & Keira Knightley) which won several prizes including Best British Short at the UK’s largest short film festival.
 He is currently developing his latest comedy feature, 'I'm Not in Love'.

-"I learnt what could realistically be achieved on a shoestring budget.
-I learnt to challenge myself to create strong and inspirational log lines to get people interested in my films.
+"I learned what could realistically be achieved on a shoestring budget.
+I learned to challenge myself to create strong and inspirational log lines to get people interested in my films.
 I gained confidence that I can make my own feature without relying on external funding.
 I gained a network of like-minded Scottish film/TV professionals."

 "I picked up a tremendous amount of drive from the tutor.
 It's opened up my mind to a lot of stuff I just hadn't considered!"